 In semantic annotations a presentation MathML expression is typically the first child of the semantics element.
 However, it can also be given inside of an annotation-xml element inside the semantics element.
-If it is part of an annotation-xml element, then encoding="MathML-Presentation" must be used and presentation MathML processors should use this value for the presentation.
+If it is part of an annotation-xml element, then encoding=

+"application/mathml-presentation+xml" or encoding="MathML-Presentation" may be used and presentation MathML processors should use this value for the presentation.